PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/DataLab, Legal 1.md

 sort: 4
 ---

-## __DataLab (2): Debates: Ensuring Responsible AI is unrealistic.__
+## __DataLab (1): Debates: Companies that implement the GDPR law have a competitive advantage.__
 \
 <img src="./images/datalab_banner.jpg" alt="Books banner" width="600"/>

 ### 1. Introduction

-At the first part of DataLab 2 you will participate in the debate: Ensuring Responsible AI is unrealistic.
-During the second part of the day, you will have a chance to work on the creative brief and will receive formative feedback from your lecturers.
-At the end of the day, from 16:00 to 17:00, we will have a moment to reflect on DataLab 2 and ask questions during the Q&A.
+At the first part of DataLab 1 you will participate in the debate: Companies that implement the GDPR law have a competitive advantage..
+During the second part of the day, you will have a chance to work on the creative brief.
+At the end of the day, from 16:00 to 17:00, we will have a moment to reflect on DataLab 1 and ask questions during the Q&A.

 ***